MarcBresson/python-quick-guidelines/README.md

 The quality of the code can be assessed by how much time it takes to a new developer to understand what your code is doing.

 Use a linter to help you practice these guidelines.
-I recommand [flake8](https://pypi.python.org/pypi/flake8/) that check the style and quality of your python code.
+I recommend [flake8](https://pypi.python.org/pypi/flake8/) that check the style and quality of your python code.

 # Quick guidelines

 - keep your functions short (less than 30 lines)
 - use docstring to document the modules, functions and classes
 - respect naming conventions (use the right case at the right place)
-- keep your lines short (less than 99 characters) by braking line at the right place
+- keep your lines short (less than 99 characters) by breaking them at the right place

 # Naming convention